MahiPardhi1/AI-DataCenter-EPC-Assistant/README.md

 - **Recommends alternate suppliers** from a curated per-category vendor pool, always excluding the current vendor, ranked by risk tier, with a plain-language rationale for each swap.
 - Same dual HTML + JSON export pattern as Module 3.

-### ⚖️ Module 2 — AI Compliance Checker *(data-ready)*
-`fill_data.py` has already generated the full ground truth this module needs to run against:
-- `requirements_register.csv` — 13 client requirements across UPS, Chiller, Generator, Battery, and CRAH, each with a computed `Risk_Score` (Criticality × Impact × Probability).
-- `remediation_knowledge_base.csv` — known failure modes mapped to suggested corrective actions.
-- `compliance_ground_truth.csv` — labelled Compliant / Non-Compliant / Partial Compliance / Missing Information verdicts with client value vs. vendor value and rationale, for every requirement.

-The automated OCR/NLP comparison engine that turns this into a live checker is the next build step.

 ### 🧪 Module 5 — AI Commissioning QA Copilot *(data-ready)*
 `fill_images.py` has generated a full labelled dataset for this module: